-Some of these malls are also Health Promoting Malls (HPM) which provide a range of opportunities, in the form of events, facilities, products and/or services for its shoppers, employees, tenants and local community to improve their health.
+Some of these malls are also Health Promoting Malls (HPM) which provide a range of opportunities in the form of events, facilities, products and/or services for its shoppers, employees, tenants and the local community to improve their health.

 For more information on HPM, please visit the